johnwcowan/r7rs-work/NetworkPortsCowan.md

 Network ports are a mild abstraction of TCP sockets.
 They are a subtype of ports.

 This proposal depends on [SettingsListsCowan](SettingsListsCowan.md).
-Settings lists passed to procedures in this proposal MUST NOT contain the `path` key, but MAY contain the keys `host` and `port` defined below.
+Settings lists passed to procedures in this proposal MUST contain either the `path` key (for local domain sockets), or the keys `host` and `port` defined below (for TCP sockets).

 ## Client Procedures